Battle of Salamanca: End

 Foy's division covered the French retreat towards Alba de Tormes, where there was a bridge they could use to escape.
 Wellington, believing that the Alba de Tormes crossing was blocked by a Spanish battalion in a fortified castle, directed his pursuit along a different road.
 De Espana, however, had withdrawn the unit without informing Wellington, which allowed the French to escape.
-The French Army of Portugal suffered 7,000 killed and wounded and 7,000 captured.
+There are other casualty estimates.
+The French Army of Portugal suffered up to 7,000 or 10,000 killed and wounded and 7,000 captured.
 Besides Marmont's severe wounding, two divisional commanders were killed and another wounded.
 Half of the 5,214 Anglo-Allied losses came from the 4th and 6th divisions.
 Cotton, Cole, and Leith were all wounded.

 Aftermath

 The Battle of Salamanca was a damaging defeat for the French and while they regrouped, Anglo-Portuguese forces entered Madrid on 6 August.
 The Siege of Burgos ensued, then in the autumn the Anglo-Portuguese retreated to Portugal when renewed French concentrations threatened to trap them, although the French forces, which had been stripped of several experienced units to join the Russian campaign, were reluctant to go on the offensive.
 A failure by Spanish troops to guard a crucial escape route over the bridge at Alba de Tormes tainted the victory.
 This may have resulted from a misunderstanding between Spanish and British commanders.
 Subsequent pursuit failed to destroy or to capture the fleeing French.